PostgreSQL replication settings from a MySQL user perspective

 Editing postgresql.conf

-Next, move on to editing postgresql.conf.
+Next, we will move on to editing postgresql.conf.

 All necessary setting items are commented out, so you can enable them by uncommenting them.